It is possible to be impacted by a disturbing or particularly distressing event even if you are not involved in it directly.

 - Muscle tension

-I want to show my support for those affected and express my outrage in an effective way, but at the same time, I frequently find myself feeling overwhelmed and exhausted by it all.
+I want to show my support for those affected and express my pain or outrage in an effective way, but at the same time, I find myself feeling overwhelmed and exhausted by it.

 How to Take Care of Yourself After a Traumatic Event

-If you can relate or you have been experiencing any of symptoms listed above, here are 9 ways that you can take care of yourself after a traumatic event:
+If you can relate or have been experiencing any of the symptoms listed above, here are 9 ways that you can take care of yourself after a traumatic event:

 With smartphones, most of us are constantly connected to social media and the latest updates.